 Coronado National Forest

-The Safford Ranger District of the Coronado National Forest expects to conduct Phase 2 of the Paddy’s River Prescribed Fire as early as May 3, 2017.
-The project area consists of National Forest System lands in the eastern portion of the Galiuro Mountains in southeastern Arizona, and is included in the Coronado’s Galiuro FireScape Project.
+The Safford Ranger District of the Coronado National Forest expects to conduct phase two of the Fourmile Prescribed Fire as early as June 8th, 2019.
+The project area consists of National Forest System lands in the northwest portion of the Galiuro Mountains in southeastern Arizona and is included in the Forest’s Galiuro FireScape Project.

 The project boundaries lie between Rattlesnake Creek on the east and the Forest Boundary on the west and contains portions of the Fourmile, Rattlesnake and Pipestem drainages, including both wilderness and non-wilderness lands in rugged terrain.

 Fuels reduction project in the Santa Rita Mountains continues

 A fuels reduction project in the Santa Rita Mountains will continue beginning Thursday, June 6.
 The Nogales Ranger District, Coronado National Forest will implement prescribed burning on 250 acres in the vicinity of Gardner Canyon.
 The project area is approximately six miles northwest of Sonoita, Arizona along Santa Rita Road.